 At George Mason University, teacher preparation programs can be majors, accelerated master’s programs, or traditional graduate programs.
 Not all options are available for every teaching area.
 Click on the titles below to learn about each track:

 Typically takes four years* to complete and students earn a bachelor’s degree.
 Students should select this track in their first year of college in order to meet all the requirements in four years.

 Typically takes five years* to complete and students earn a bachelor’s degree and a Master of Education.
-Students must be accepted by the master’s program in their junior year and then begin taking graduate courses during their senior year in order to complete the program in five years.
+Students apply for and are accepted by the master’s program in their sophomore or junior year and then begin taking graduate courses during their junior or senior year.
 This option is only available to students completing their undergraduate degree at Mason.